Substra/substra/docs/debugging.md

 - etc.

 There is one exception: a traintuple, testtuple or any other tuple created locally cannot depend on a tuple from the platform or from a compute plan defined on the platform.
+This is impossible because it is forbidden to download models from the platform.

 Since no data can leave the platform, a task depending on a dataset from the platform uses the fake data generated from the opener.
 The number of fake samples generated is equal to the number of samples the task would have used.